-Thousands of railroad crossings in the US have no gates or flashing lights to alert cars to stay off the tracks, and fewer still have pedestrian gate arms to keep pedestrians from crossing the tracks when trains are coming.
+Thousands of railroad crossing in the US have no gates or flashing lights to alert vehicles to stay off the tracks, and still fewer have pedestrian gate arms to keep pedestrians from crossing the tracks when trains are coming.

 Train crossings are notoriously unsafe for pedestrians and vehicles alike.
 If you or a loved one has been injured or killed in a train related accident, we are here to help.